MSc Nanomedicine by Research / Course details

 Each project is written up and assessed separately when submitted during the year.

 Research placements will be assessed by a literature review, research proposal and a dissertation.

-Your final research project will be assessed by submission of a dissertation (moderated, 80% weight), oral presentation and examination (15% weight) and an assessment of research performance (5% weight).
+Your final research project will be assessed by submission of a dissertation (moderated, 60% weight), oral presentation and examination (15% weight), poster presentation and examination (15% weight) and an assessment of research performance (10% weight).

 Course content for year 1

 The course consists of four core compulsory taught units (4 x 15 credits) and two research projects: